LeSasse/.setup/README.md

-# dotfiles
+# set me up
-collection of configuration files
+collection of configuration files and a script to set up and upgrade some of my preferred software on Kubuntu

-To get my preferred set up for Kubuntu: